 To give you relevant information that applies to the current market conditions, we mostly look at data and price action for the last 12 months.

-Currency Pairs and Price Movements in Percentage
+TOP Currency Pairs and Price Movements in Percentage

 |Currency Pair||% Change Last 2 Weeks||% Change Last 3 Months||% Change Last 6 Months||% Change Last 12 Months|

 This table contains some of the most important and liquid currency pairs you can trade, plus two exotic pairs.
 You can check out our article The Most Liquid Currency Pairs.

 You will not find the USD/CHF major pair in this table because it has been trading in a range for several years and is generally inclined to being range-bound.
 The retail sentiment is also ‘flat’ on the USD/CHF, which tells us that a really strong trend will probably not be seen for this pair soon.
 So we didn’t even bother looking at the USD/CHF.